What is a Major Water Leak?

 - And the cost of that (on water alone) could be many hundreds of pounds

 There are two main things different about a major water leak vs flooding.
-Firstly the water is generally clean, fresh water (that said it can be contaminated by coming into contact with other materials) and secondly, you can often do something quickly about it – for example turning off your stop tap.
+Firstly the water is generally clean, fresh water (that said it can be contaminated by coming into contact with other materials, making it far from pure water) and secondly, you can often do something quickly about it – for example turning off your stop tap.
 That is assuming you are at home when it happens and you hear it quickly.